binaryphile/sorta/README.md

 underscores, so such names are not allowed in parameter lists.
 <code>passed</code> does not support such parameter names.</p>

-<p>Returns and `eval`able statement to instantiate the given variables
+<p>Returns and <code>eval</code>able statement to instantiate the given
-in a scope, usually as the first task in your function</p>
+variables in a scope, usually as the first task in your function</p>

 <p>Named parameters are presumed to be scalars unless prefixed with the
 following qualifiers:</p>